 Overall, alcoholic hepatitis carries 35%-45% mortality.

-These patients may not have any symptom or may present with end stage liver disease and portal hypertension including ascites, encephalopathy, or variceal bleeding.
+These patients may not have any symptoms or may present with end-stage liver disease and portal hypertension including ascites, encephalopathy, or variceal bleeding.

-Labortary findings are deranged as in other liver diseases- elevated prothrombin time, abnormal liver tests and hypoalbuminemia.
+Laboratory findings are deranged as in other liver diseases- elevated prothrombin time, abnormal liver function tests and hypoalbuminemia.

 A nodular dense liver may be seen on ultrasound.

 Hepatic ultrasound may identify a nodular, dense liver with evidence of portal hypertension including splenomegaly, portal vein enlargement, altered portal vein flows, and ascites.

 All patients with suspected alcoholic cirrhosis should undergo an upper endoscopy to look for esophageal varices.